 If you’re less than a year from getting married and haven’t chosen a venue yet… I don’t mean to alarm you, but you need to get that locked down stat.
 It’s not uncommon for some of the most beautiful, scenic wedding venues to be taken months if not years in advance.

 In Arizona, I was considering getting married at the Irish Cultural Center, since my mother’s family is from Ireland (and it’s a cool venue!).
-We were also thinking about using a special venue in Chester however, we eventually decided that as amazing as it looked, it was too far away for us!
 It’s a good thing I didn’t have my heart set on it though, because when I contacted them a year before our wedding – they were already taken the month before my wedding date, the entire month of my wedding date, and the month after!

 In some cases, booking early can also save you money.
 Many wedding venues increase their prices annually and, if you book a year or more in advance, you’ll likely be able to get the current year’s rate vs. the next year’s increased rate.

 The Bigger the Venue, the More Expensive it Will Be

 Now there are some exceptions (see the next tip) but in almost all cases, the bigger the wedding space you need, the more expensive it will be.
 Bigger venues mean more chairs, more tables, and likely more guests, which means more staff, plates, glasses, etc.

 This is really important because it means it’s important for you to determine your guest list early.
 I know, I’m sorry you have to make those tough decisions now, but you need to know if you’re inviting Uncle Gary and your six cousins (plus their spouses and kids?), because Uncle Gary + six cousins could add 7 or more people to your guest list – and trust me, that guest list starts adding up!